Leadership Development Research Points to Key Benefits

-But it’s time to stop the hand-wringing.
-Because there’s plenty of evidence that leadership development does have a powerful and lasting impact on the biggest challenges that organizations face.
+Research attests that effective leadership development drives performance, making a lasting impact on the biggest challenges that organizations face.

 But only when it’s done right.

-Studies from Bersin by Deloitte, the Conference Board, and CCL’s own global research group show that substantial investments in leadership development drive performance.
+Studies from Bersin by Deloitte, the Conference Board, and our own global research group show that substantial investments in leadership development drive performance.

-Organizations that are committed to the development of their leaders gain competitive advantage in 4 ways:
+Organizations committed to the development of their leaders gain a competitive advantage in the following 4 ways.

 - Better bottom-line financial performance.